djeendebak/ForcedMountain/ThunderStore/README.md

 ## Current Functionality
 - Only lets you activate the portal if all mountain shrines have been activated.
+- Added a config option to auto activate all srhines

 ## Possible Future Additions
-- Add messages to people trying to active the portal before all mountain shrines
+- Add messages to people trying to activate the portal before all mountain shrines
 - Add messages to show the amount of mountains shrines in the map
 - Add a scanner to the portal to find the remaining mountain shrines
 - Add an on screen counter for the mountain shrines
-- Add a config option to auto activate all srhines

 ## Current known bugs
 -